EmirB08/config/README.md

 # Backup

-Assumes a similar setup aready installed, does not include the necessary installs and dependencies.
+Assumes a similar setup aready installed, does not include the necessary installs and dependencies, nor the pluins for Tmux.
 For more information on a minimal config, see [Josean's dev env files](https://github.com/josean-dev/dev-environment-files).

 ## Included Configurations